 Using a sat nav while driving is an everyday occurrence for people all over the world, but do you know what the law says about it?
-In this blog post, we’re going to clue you up to the legalities of using those helpful GPS devices while you’re behind the wheel.
+In this blog post, we’re going to clue you up to the legalities of using those helpful navigation devices when you’re driving.

-Obviously, it’s perfectly legal to use a sat nav while driving.
+Obviously, it’s perfectly legal to use a sat nav while travelling.
 However, there are some basic sat nav safety obligations that you have to obey.

 To have your sat nav, or to use a phone with sat nav built in, you need to make sure you programme it to your route before you begin your journey, or while you’re safely parked.